mendix/docs/content/refguide/native-styling-refguide.md

 ## 10 Add-On Widgets

-Add-on widgets are distributed through the [Mendix App Store](https://appstore.home.mendix.com/index3.html), and are not shipped with Mendix Studio Pro.
-They might also be distributed through starter apps, as well as modules importing pages from other projects.
+Add-on widgets are distributed through the [Native Mobile Resources](https://appstore.home.mendix.com/link/app/109513/) module, and are not shipped with Mendix Studio Pro.
+Other add-on widgets might also be distributed through starter apps, as well as modules importing pages from other projects.

 ### 10.1 Activity Indicator